NaSOS/azure-mobile-apps-xamarin-demo/README.md

 ## Test

+Before testing the demo make sure you have updated all the below constants during setup:
+- `ApplicationUrl`
+- `EventId`
+- `GCMSenderId`
+- `CognitiveServicesKey`
+- `MobileCenterAndroidKey`
+- `MobileCenterIosKey`

-You are finally ready to run the demo app:
+If so, you are finally ready to run the demo app:
 - The demo currently shows only one Event
 - The Event's Activities are automatically grouped by their place
 - *My Schedule* tab contains the bookmarked Activities, `UserActivities` (needs authentication)